Social assistance standards

 • A single person or single parent: €1,401.50

-• Married couples where both spouses are younger than the retirement age: €2,002.13
+• Married couples in which both spouses are under the retirement age: €2,002.13

 Young people without children